oscarchankalung/development/Questions.md

 - What are the benefits of typescript?

-## Technical Implementation

-- How to handle loading state in react native?
-- How to handle container style in react native?
-  1. Wrap component with view container at screen
-  2. Pass containStyle as prop from screen into component
-  3. Define on component

 ## Thinking in React

 - Step 1: Break The UI Into A Component Hierarchy (Naming and Hierarchy)